-In this summary of Colossians 2, we get an understanding of the dangers of false teachings.
+In this commentary of Colossians 2, we get an understanding of the dangers of false teaching.
 Especially those that give the appearance of wisdom.
-Paul’s concern for the church in Colosse is understandable.
+The apostle Paul’s concern for the church in Colosse is understandable.
 There were believers among them who believed they must continue to abide by the Jewish customs and regulations.
 Paul’s words in this second chapter of Colossians are a reminder to these Christians that they had been made complete in Christ.

 This post may contain affiliate links.
 See my full disclosure for more details.